dylantyates/js-guide/workbox/README.md

 <hr>

-Above is a simple example of how the revision hashes change.
+Above is a simple example of how the revision hashes change in `sw.js`.
 This allows workbox-precaching to know when the file has changed and update it.